 So after scooping up our free checked bag (never gets old), we headed to the Uber/Lyft spot at LAX to get a ride.

 I don’t mean to be bossy but for the love of God, don’t rent a car in California if you are planning on only seeing Hollywood.
-For what it would have cost me in gasoline and sanity alone, I could ride in comfort and relaxation in the back of a complete strangers car.
+For what it would have cost me in gasoline and sanity alone, I could ride in comfort and relaxation in the back of a complete stranger’s car.
 There is no way you want to drive in LA traffic.
-I knew it would be bad but I had no idea how bad it would be.
-I wanted to french kiss the drivers in Chicago when I got home.
+I knew it would be bad, but I did not know exactly how bad it would be.
+I wanted to French Kiss the drivers in Chicago when I got home.

 Uber it was.
 Until it was Lyft.

-Long story that you won’t be remotely interested in.
+A long story you won’t be remotely interested in.

-To start, we had the best Uber and Lyft drivers although as I age I am realizing that if you are nice, then you get nice people for the most part.
+To start, we had the best Uber and Lyft drivers, although as I age I realize that if you are nice, then you get friendly people, mostly.
 It’s called mutual respect and I am learning that there are a lot of shitty humans out there.

-The first driver on the way to our hotel happened to be friends with one of the actors in Ferris Bueller.
-I would never have learned that if I sat quietly in the back seat so there is something to be said for being a chatterbox.
+The first driver on the way to our hotel was friends with an actor in Ferris Bueller’s Day Off.
+I would never have learned that if I sat quietly in the back seat, so there is something to be said for being a chatterbox.

-Montreal is beautiful this time of year; El Pollo Loco has really good deals and really good chicken; June Gloom is when it is cloudy every morning in June but the sun comes out every day around 10; Cameron Diaz took an Uber to LAX but sat on her phone the entire time; they think it’s cold when it is 60 degrees in February; Lisa Vandeprump is taller than you would think but most celebrities are really short: the cops in LA turn on their sirens just to get through traffic; Randy’s donuts by the airport has the best donuts; Roscoe’s chicken and waffles is the only really LA restaurant around, otherwise there isn’t any food that is “California” other than tofu; most people aren’t from LA, they are from everywhere else which explains the food situation.
+Montreal is beautiful this time of year; El Pollo Loco has fantastic deals and superb chicken; June Gloom is when it is cloudy every morning in June but the sun comes out every day around 10; Cameron Diaz took an Uber to LAX but sat on her phone the entire time; they think it’s cold when it is 60 degrees in February; Lisa Vanderpump is taller than you would think but most celebrities are really short: the cops in LA turn on their sirens just to get through traffic; Randy’s donuts by the airport has the best donuts; Roscoe’s chicken and waffles are the only real LA restaurant around, otherwise there isn’t any food that is “California” other than tofu; most people aren’t from LA, they are from everywhere else, which explains the food situation.

 First thoughts of Los Angeles?
 It’s a little dirtier than I thought it would be.
 With all of that fresh air and sunshine, I never dreamed it would look this way.
-It’s gorgeous in areas and in others, not so much.
+It’s gorgeous in some areas and in others, not so much.
 But the weather more than makes up for that.
 No humidity, the brightest sunshine I’ve ever experienced, and lots of great landscapes I had also never experienced.
 Purple flower trees, the hottest pink flowers on bushes, and just green.
-What amazes me is that all of this exists with the exception of rain which they rarely get.
-I can see why people love living here.
+What amazes me is that all of this exists with little rain.
+I can see why people like living here.

 The above is what I like to call my “panic attack lunch”.
 Once we got to our hotel in Hollywood and checked in, we decided to Uber to The Grove in LA.
 If you aren’t familiar with The Grove, it’s an outdoor mall with lots of restaurants and shops that adjoins the Original Farmers Market.